magento/devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 ---

 ## About `.magento.app.yaml` {#cloud-yaml-platform}
-{{site.data.var.<ee>}} supports multiple applications per project but typically, a project is composed of a single application, in which case you can simply put a `.magento.app.yaml` at the root of your repository.
+{{site.data.var.ee}} supports multiple applications per project but typically, a project is composed of a single application, in which case you can simply put a `.magento.app.yaml` at the root of your repository.

-This file controls the application and the way it is built and deployed on {{site.data.var.<ee>}}.
+This file controls the application and the way it is built and deployed on {{site.data.var.ee}}.

 [Sample `.magento.app.yaml`](https://github.com/magento/magento-cloud/blob/master/.magento.app.yaml){:target="_blank"}